maratgaip/employees/README.md

     * Build React-Router part again
     * Research what kind graph libraries for React?

+# Day 8 - 5/6/2020

+* What we do

+* What we practiced?
+    * Bootstrap in React
+    * Pagination

+* What we learned?
+    * SASS, CSS modules
+    * Classname library

+## Homework
+    * Build pagination to show only 5 pages.
+2 from left 2 from right of currentpage

 ## Desired Features
     * Sort - Done
     * Pagination - Done
-    * CRUD app
     * Single User Component - Done
-    * Add Graph - Login History
+    * Add Graph - Login History - Done
-    * Add new libraries (sass, bootstrap, react-router)
+    * Add new libraries (sass, bootstrap, react-router) - Done
     * Redux
+    * CRUD app
     * Add Backend
     * Testing